. . .

 Peaking behind the curtain, lifting up the carpet, looking under the table.
 Honing skills, helping folks, having fun.
 Venturing answers to questions that have not yet been asked, seeking to elucidate as much Truth on as many issues in as few words as possible, striving to leave a “commentary of record” for Clio’s consideration.
 Chronicling the American experiment and the American experience, the theory and the practice, the promise and the performance, and the aspirations and the aftermath.
 Doing something was paramount.

-“Polymath” was a provocative but too nerdy title; many folks are turned off by a lot of math. “essay.org” and “e-essay.org” were taken. “e-ssay.org” turned out to be the perfect abbreviation of “electronic essay” and provided the original title for this undertaking for years.
+What is in a name? “essay.org” and “e-essay.org” were taken. “e-ssay.org” turned out to be the perfect portmanteau of “electronic essay” and provided the original title for this undertaking.
 In the first few years, taut, short, cogent, succinct and focused “e-ssays” told people what to think rather than suggesting ideas to think about during the following week.
 Reveal, don’t tell, they wisely decree.
 Conversation provides a rapid ping-ponging of ideas.
 After a few years, “e-commentary.org” emerged and provided “electronic commentary” using dialogue to allow the reader to listen in on the discussion rather than being told what to think.
 The pieces are laced with many little lagniappes for the diligent reader to discover and deduce.
+Stitching these weekly poems together may reveal a . . . novel?

-Over the past two years, most of the topical pieces focus on the wrenching, painful and uncertain transition from a uni-polar world to a multi-polar world evolving on an overpopulated planet undermined by debilitating debt – government, corporate and personal.
-See the e-commentary at Portentous Developments In 2022?
+Over the past three years, most of the topical pieces focus on the wrenching, painful and uncertain transition from a uni-polar world to a multi-polar world evolving on an overpopulated planet undermined by debilitating debt – government, corporate and personal.
+The economy seems to be in a checkmate that keeps moving to another square that is also in checkmate. # to # yet the economy stumbles and bumbles along.
+See the e-commentary in 2024 at The Command Economy Is Failing; Cease Fiddling . . .
+With Interest Rates.
+Oh, And Happy Constitution Day!
+(September 16, 2024), Not Derivatives Again: Japan?
+(August 5, 2024), Bankruptcies?
+Layoffs?
+Foreclosures?
+Evictions?
+Inflation?
+(July 29, 2024), Au And Ag.
+To The Moon?
+PetroDollar Pact Expires?
+(June 10, 2024), So It Was The Red Sea And Credit Suisse.
+Who’s Counting?
+(Strait of Hormuz or Deutsche Bank?
+Deriving Derivatives (July 8, 2019)) (February 12, 2024) and China Invaded . . .
+And Won!
+Oh Well.
+(January 29, 2024).
+See Portentous Developments In 2022?
 (January 23, 2023), Counting Battered Bodies Badly.
 Oh, And Happy Valentine’s Day!
 (February 13, 2023), World War E / World War III Is 1 [9?]
 Year[s] Old This Week.
 Oh, And Happy Presidents’ Day!
 (February 20, 2023), The Two Great Geopolitical Elections: China in 2014-15; Russia in 2022-23 (March 20, 2023), Russia Is PLANet B!
 We Are Saved!
 (March 27, 2023) and World War I (18__ – 1918).
 World War II (19__ – 1945).
 Planetary Implosion l (Festering For Decades / 2022 – ____) Oh, And Happy Armistice Day!
 (November 6, 2023).
 Some of the economic, financial, political and social consequences of the transition are discussed at Special Edition.
 Deciphering Derivatives.
 Oh, And Happy Saint Patrick’s Day!
 (March 17, 2023), CBDC (Central Bank Digital Currencies): The End Of Freedom, Privacy, Dignity, Sovereignty And Humanity.
 And What Happens When AI (Artificial Intelligence) Takes Over Control Of CBDCs?
 (April 17, 2023), “De-Dollarization” Is The Word Of The Week.
 And The Development Of the Year.
 (April 24, 2023) and The Economic Equinox: Half Light; Half Dark?
 (September 25, 2023).
 Few understand what is happening; fewer are prepared for what is happening.
 Interesting times.
 Some of the lighter pieces this year glance at our follies, foibles and failures and also our hopes, dreams and successes.
 United States of America V. Thomas Jefferson: The Transcript (September 18, 2023), The Trenchant And Traumatic Hemingway (July 31, 2023) and others.

 The “Boycott” Series suggests that readers treat dollars like votes in the marketplace and use them to support and reject policies and activities.
 An e-commentary in the series in 2008 proposed a boycott of Facebook because it and the other tech beasts and behemoths are not friendly.
 Boycotting the only supplier of an essential good or service is problematic and is addressed.
 An e-commentary in 2011 proposed boycotting big banks and depositing funds in and supporting local credit unions.
 An early e-commentary in 2006 implores the reader never to boycott and always to buy into the franchise, even if voting appears to and may be futile in a country with only one political party, the War and Wall Street Party.
 The notion of purposeful boycotting undergirds the discussion in Read, But Don’t Read (June 26, 2023).

 The “First Monday In October” Series debuted in 2010 with a discussion of “strict constructionism/originalism” in the context of gun control that should resolve the debate over the proper paradigm for all and once.
-Subsequent e-commentary in the Fall series provide insight into the Supreme Court, courts and the state of the law, justice, crime and punishment in America.
+Subsequent e-commentary in the Fall series provides insight into the Supreme Court, courts and the state of the law, justice, crime and punishment in America.
 The emerging irrelevance and illegitimacy of the current Supreme Court is discussed for the first times in 2011 and then in 2012 and developed in subsequent e-commentary.
 Regular visits to the Court to observe the hired help further inform the analysis in the draft “Treatise on Law” now in nearly final form.
-This year a few issues are discussed at The Government Stumbles; The Judicial Legislature Rumbles (October 2, 2023).
+Last year a few issues are discussed at The Government Stumbles; The Judicial Legislature Rumbles (October 2, 2023).
+This year some trends are noted in First Monday In October: Dos-à-dos (October 7, 2024).

 Over the years other e-commentary reviews everything from the human causes to the economic consequences of actions and inaction. e-commentary addresses everything from philosophy to foreign policy to domestic polity; from the intertwined 3Es (from energy to environment to economics); from war to war to war; from sports to technology to society; from race to class to gender; from guns to gold to the Great Wall of Canada; from war to war to a possible antidote to war; from newspapers to the press/media to journalism; from the First Amendment, to the Second Amendment, to the Third Amendment, to the Fourth Amendment, to the Eighth Amendment, to the Balanced Budget Amendment and to the Term Limits Amendment; and from A – (AIIB, CFETS, CIA, CIPS, FBI, FDIC, IMF, INE, LIBOR, MICAC, NATO, NPR, NSA, SDR, SWIFT, TARP, USA PATRIOT ACT, ZIRP) Z.